-Singaporean property investor Wing Tai Holdings Limited is spending about $50 million on an office investment within the Tally Ho business park, in Melbourne’s east.
+Singapore property investor Wing Tai Holdings Limited is spending about $50 million on an office investment at Tally Ho business park, in Melbourne’s east.

-About 16 kilometres from the city, at the south-west corner of Burwood Highway and Springvale Road, Tally Ho contains 17 offices built around parks and human-made lakes.
+Sixteen kilometres from the city, it contains 17 offices built around parks and human-made lakes (story continues below).

 Many commercial occupiers are in the emergency services field – the Country Fire Authority rents three buildings within the estate.

-Last week we reported that Ambulance Victoria signed a 3152 sqm Tally Ho office lease deal, at 12 Wesley Court.
+Last week we reported that Ambulance Victoria signed a 3152 sqm Tally Ho office lease deal, at 12 Wesley Ct.

-Last September, we reported that members of the Baillieu and Myer families sold an office within the business park to a first time Chinese investor: 12 Lakeside Drive (pictured, above) exchanged for $25.5 million.
+Last September, members of the Baillieu and Myer families sold an office within the business park to a first time Chinese investor: 12 Lakeside Drive exchanged for $25.5m.

-In the same month, another China-financed investor, Glorious Sun, paid $9.6 million for 16 Lakeside Drive.
+In the same month, China-financed Glorious Sun spent $9.6m for 16 Lakeside Dve.

-Last year, it teamed with Abacus Property to buy 464 St Kilda Road from the Victorian Automotive Chamber of Commerce for $95.4 million.
+Last year, it teamed with Abacus Property for 464 St Kilda Road – paying the Victorian Automotive Chamber of Commerce $95.4m.

-In 2016, Wing Tai Holdings paid fashion industry entrepreneur Richard Harbig $31 million for a seven level car park at 380 Flinders Street in the city, on a 1270 sqm site overlooking the Yarra River and Crown Casino.
+In 2016, Wing Tai Holdings paid fashion industry entrepreneur Richard Harbig $31m for a seven level car park at 380 Flinders Street in the city, on 1270 sqm overlooking Crown Casino and the Yarra River.